timrobertson100/frictionless-transforms/README.md

 ## (POC) development notes

 ### TODO
-- Second script to execute the first step (load into SQLite) only?
 - pre/post process steps using Python (optional Pandas?)

-### Current issues
-- The database -> datapackage step is a quick and dirty hack:
-    - extra files (not data nor datapackage.json) are lost in the process
-    - what about performance for large files?
-    - are foreign keys kept?

 ### Lessons learned
 - Thanks to the frictionless ecosystem, it's straightforward to load a tabular data package into SQLite (and to